gridxdev/bluegrid-docs/Writerside/topics/PDFs/PDFs.md

 ## Export to PDFs
 <procedure>
 <p>
-In Bluegrid, users can export <code>Draw board</code> content of a page including shapes, markups, quantity take-off data to PDF files.
+In BlueGrid, users can export <code>Draw board</code> content of a page including shapes, markups, quantity take-off data to PDF files.
 </p>
 <step>
 Select the pages you want to export to PDF in the <code>Document view</code>.